Point of Contact = Squadron Duty Officer (SDO).

 JUL81: BuNo 159781, CF-23, parked on the ramp.
 Gary Verver Collection.

 OCT81: BuNo 158160, CF-7, parked on the ramp in the gray over white paint scheme.
+An undated shot of BuNo 158160 with an EA-6 Growler in the background.
 Gary Verver Collection.

 NOV81: BuNo 159781, CF-23, parked on the flight line.
 Gary Verver Collection.